 Salary Repayment Requirements

 The percentage of income you repay depends on the amount you borrow.
 Each income share agreement is different, so Stride doesn’t provide strict guidelines.
-The percentage is based on your expected future income following graduation.
-One example is that a Nurse who “borrows” $10,000 will repay 3% of their income for 5 years.
+The percentage is based on your expected future income following graduation, but can be as low as 2%.

-Higher expected earners (such as computer science engineers) may see lower percentages.
-People expected to earn lower compensation (teachers, journalists, etc.) may be required to share a higher percentage of income.
+Higher expected earners (such as computer science engineers) are likely to see the lowest income share rate percentages.
+On the other hand, people expected to earn lower compensation (teachers, journalists, etc.) may be required to share a higher percentage of income.

 Funding Limits and Repayment Cap